BURN INJURIES & SSD BENEFITS

 Electrical, chemical, or thermal burns affect other body systems.
 The SSA states, for example, that burn injuries can cause problems with the musculoskeletal system and the special senses and speech.
 Burn injuries can also cause problems with the respiratory, cardiovascular, renal, neurological, or mental system.

 The SSA will look at burn injuries in the same way that they look at other medical conditions that can affect the skin and body systems.
-For example, if your soft tissue injuries are under continuing surgical management, then the SSA will use listing 1.21.
-However, if your burns cause extensive skin lesions that result in a very serious limitation that can be expected to last for a continuous period of at least 12 months, the SSA will use listing 8.08.
+For example, if your soft tissue injuries are under ongoing surgical management, then the SSA will use listing 1.21.
+However, if your burns cause skin lesions that result in a very serious physical limits that can be expected to last for an ongoing period of at least 12 months, the SSA will use listing 8.08.

 BURN INJURIES AND YOUR RESIDUAL FUNCTIONAL CAPACITY

-The SSA, when deciding your residual functional capacity (RFC), uses your statements on the forms you fill out for them.
+The SSA figures out your residual functional capacity (RFC), by using your statements on the forms you fill out for them.
 For example, when you fill out forms about your past work, you state how much you lifted on the job and how much you stood or sat.

 Think about it.
-Failing to tell the SSA about the lifting requirements of your past jobs, makes it easier for them to return you to your past jobs.
+Failing to tell the SSA about the lifting you had to do on your past jobs, makes it easier for them to return you to your past jobs.
 In other words, you are making it easier for them to deny your case.

-An RFC form filled out by your treating doctor can prove you cannot work by explaining your physical restrictions.
-The doctor will state how long you can stand, how far you can walk, and how much you can lift.
-It will also show your ability to squat, bend, and use your hands.
+An RFC form filled out by your treating doctor can prove you cannot work.
+For example, your doctor can tell the SSA how long you can stand, how far you can walk, and how much you can lift.
+The forms your doctor submits can also show your ability to squat, bend, and use your hands.
+If you doctor states that you cannot complete an 8 hour workday due to your medical condition, then that will help you win your benefits.

 DOCUMENT BURN INJURIES WITH MEDICAL RECORDS